Colin-b/pyxelrest/README.md

     </th>
     <tr>
         <td><strong>definition</strong></td>
         <td>URL to the OpenAPI definition. http, https and file scheme are supported.
-For more details on what is a URL, please refer to https://en.wikipedia.org/wiki/URL</td>
+For more details on what is a URL, please refer to https://en.wikipedia.org/wiki/URL.
+If you would like to point to a static file such as C:\swagger.json, the value should be file://C:/swagger.json</td>
         <td>Mandatory</td>
         <td></td>
     </tr>